suchialex/CINS3002-HW06/instructions.md

   - no special characters except space
   - cannot be an empty string
   If user enters a valid first name, we format the valid first name where the first character of each word is capitalized, and return this formatted valid name to the calling function.
-  If the user enters an invalid name, we print Invalid First Name entered, and ask user to provide first name again.
+  If the user enters an invalid name, we print `Invalid: Cannot have numbers or special characters`, and ask user to provide first name again.
   The whole process is repeated until the user enters a valid first name

   <details>